Stipulations/user_management/README.md

 ### Authentication

-- [ ] Implement user login functionality
+- [x] Implement user login functionality
 - [ ] Implement user logout functionality
 - [ ] Implement user registration functionality

 ### User Management

 - [ ] Create functionality to list all users (admin only)
-- [ ] Develop a feature to get details of a specific user
+- [ ] Develop a feature to get details of a specific user (admin only)
-- [ ] Implement user detail update functionality
+- [ ] Implement user detail update functionality (admin only)
 - [ ] Implement user deletion functionality (admin only)

 ### Profile